rocheston/rosecoin/README.md

 Last block with reward: 6930000

-Time until last block	65 years, 10 months, 17 days, 12 hours
+Time until last block:	65 years

 # How to Compile Rosecoin?
 Use the following instructions to compile a Rosecoin daemon and Rosecoin GUI wallet for Ubuntu Server 18.04.